 4. The car is no longer all about traditional radio.

 Online audio has been steadily gaining ground in homes and offices for years.
 Traditional radio has been able to maintain its relevance thanks largely to another highly popular location for listening: the car.

 That bulwark now appears to be showing some cracks.
 While 81% of Americans still say they’ve listened to AM/FM radio in their car in the last month, the share listening to owned digital music (48%), online radio (33%), and podcasts (28%) has crept up noticeably over the past year.

 These numbers by no means show that Americans are abandoning traditional radio for digital channels in droves.
 However, they do indicate that people are increasingly becoming familiar with streaming digital audio content while in their cars.
 That’s similar to what happened in offices and homes—listeners took time to acclimate to the new tech then increasingly changed their behaviors—and could indicate a bigger shift is coming.

 5. What people listen to is changing.

 They also matter because what people listen to is evolving.
-For example, the digital-first format of podcasts has exploded in popularity in recent years: Some 37% of Americans (104 million) now say they listen to podcasts each month, up from 17% five years ago and 12% ten years ago.
+For example, the digital-first format of podcasts has exploded in popularity in recent years.
+Some 37% of Americans say they listen to podcasts each month, up from 17% five years ago.